yitsheyzeus/thebook_src/im_single.md

 JC obvious shares his initials with Jesus Christ.
 "Et tu brute" the story of his demise is a close parallel to that of Christ and Judas.

+#Secret Samadhi

+A real live nephew of my Uncle Sam, born on the day of the Immaculate Conception; Samael and Samson tie together to tell me clearly that "Sam, I AM" is about the cuisine in the Broward County Jail, *green eggs and ham.*  Nearly every, day by the way, a processed cold cut of turkey... that looks like ham, for breakfast and lunch.
+Nearly as bad as the worst jail I've ever seen; in another country, which served rice and some chicken soupy stuff on top twice a day.

+What's the point?
+Yosemite Sam is doing more than waving his big stick, that's the point.
+Our society needs to change--you need to change.
+We cannot allow the government to torture people, and malnourishment, sleep deprivation, and a prison system that is intent on not even trying to assist offenders in rectifying their problems, and having successful re-entries into society is *your problem too.*

 ##Dreaming time in "reverse"

 #Ants Marching and the Crown of Thorns